InfHorus/Minuit/README.md

 # Minuit
-Best Server and Client optimizer
+Best Garry's Mod Server and Client optimizer

+Preserved for historical reason, it's old, but feel free to use and modify